TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-08_phase1_dependency_resolver_implementation.md

-# Phase 1: Dependency Resolver Implementation (COMPLETED)
+# Phase 1: Dependency Resolver Implementation

 This document provides a detailed implementation plan for removing the global singleton from the `dependency_resolver.py` file and updating related code.